allen0099/keycloak-min-password-spi/README.md

 -   **Configurable Units**: Supports Seconds, Minutes, Hours, and Days.
 -   **Admin Bypass**: Administrators resetting user passwords via the Admin Console are **not** restricted by this policy.
 -   **Temporary Password Bypass**: Users forced to update their password (e.g., first login with a temporary password) are **not** restricted.
+-   **Robust Parsing**: Handles whitespace and case-insensitivity.
+Invalid configurations are safely ignored (policy disabled) with a warning log.

 ## Installation